Inconvenient truth #1

 You don’t need any experience or qualifications to become a copywriter.

 There’s a popular misconception that you need lots of writing experience, bucketloads of writing qualifications and an abundance of natural writing skill if you want to become a copywriter and earn decent money.

 But this isn’t true.

 I think this notion stems from a lack of understanding about what copywriting actually is.
 Copywriting is just good thinking.

-Copywriting isn’t like other forms of writing where having experience, qualifications and a flair for writing is more useful.
+Copywriting isn’t like other forms of writing where having experience, qualifications, creativity and a flair for writing is more useful.

 It’s completely different from writing a novel, devising a screenplay or penning some poetry.
 It’s a world away from journalism and nor should it be confused with content marketing.

 Yup, copywriting is truly unique.
 It’s a form of writing that specifically exists to persuade people to take an action of some sort [one that’s usually related with sales].

 As you can imagine, being able to influence people is a coveted skill.
 However, you don’t require writing experience and natural writing ability to do it.

 You don't have to boast a portfolio busting with copywriting examples.
 And nor do you need a particularly strong grasp of grammar, an expansive vocabulary or super-human spelling.